 - Online Education — Online Education Fast Track

 - Technology in Schools — Technology in Schools Fast Track

 All courses are 100 percent online.
 All areas emphasize project-based learning where you learn while working on projects useful to you.
 You pick the professional goal that makes sense to you, and the EdTech faculty will help you transform your goal into your reality.

-Master of Science (M.S.) and Educational Specialist (EdSp) in Learning Technologies & Design
+Master of Science (M.S.) and Educational Specialist (EdSp) in Learning Technologies and Design

 SISLT received the Outstanding Mature Program Award in 2012 for its online master’s degree program in Educational Technology from the University Professional and Continuing Education Association, Central Region.